-The Business Council's Response to Findings
+The Business Council's Response to Finding

-Government Auditing Standards require the auditor to perform limited procedures on the Business Council's response to the findings identified in our audit and described in the accompanying Schedule of Findings and Questioned Costs.
-The Business Council's response was not subject to the other auditing procedures in the audit of the financial statements, and accordingly, we express no opinion on the response.
+Government Auditing Standards require the auditor to perform limited procedures on the Business Council's response to the finding identified in our audit and described in the accompanying Schedule of Findings and Questioned Costs.
+The Business Council's response was not subject to the other auditing procedures in the audit for financial statements, and accordingly, we express no opinion on the response.